 South side beaches not in the above links (in order from north to south)

 - Polo Beach Park near 3750 Wailea Alanui Road

 - One’uli at Makena Alanui dirt road

-North side beaches not in above links
+North Shore beaches not in the above links

 - Baldwin Beach on Hana Highway near mile marker 6